OmanDavid/skyline-weather-app/README.md

 # ☁ Weather App

-A React weather app powered by Claude AI.
-Type any city name and get live weather data, fetched by Claude using real-time web search.
+A React weather app .Type any city name and get live weather data, fetched by Claude using real-time web search.

 ---